dmetzler/dmetzler.github.io/_posts/2024-10-04-cloud9-is-dead-long-live-vscode.md

 ## Cleaning up

-When you're finished, you probably want to cleanup your instance, at least to avoid incurring charges !
+When you're finished, you probably want to cleanup your instance, at least to avoid incurring charges!
 Thanks to CDK it is as easy as launching the following command in the local `aws-workshop-ide` folder:

 ```shell
 $ cdk destroy